 Try to limit fruit to one serving a day to manage carbs.
 Here are our top keto fruit choices:

-Pro Tip: Enjoy keto fruits with a side of heavy cream or full-fat plain yogurt, put them in your smoothies, or just eat them straight from the grocery store display (we won’t tell on you).
+Pro Tip: Enjoy keto fruits with a side of heavy cream or full-fat plain yogurt, put them in your smoothies, or just eat them plain.

 Protein is still important, even though keto is fat-centric.
 All meat is keto, but many high-fat enthusiasts go for fattier cuts like pork belly, chicken thighs, and high-fat ground beef.
 Watch out for hidden sugars and starches in processed meat.
 They can sneak in as marinades and fillers.

 As far as food quality goes, buy the best you can afford.
 This means free-range, pasture-raised eggs and poultry, grass-fed beef, crate-free pork, sustainable and wild-caught fish, and organic everything if possible.
 Here are our top picks for meats, seafood, and vegan protein:

 - Organ meats